nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Steps 2b1-2b2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-* 2c.
-The given index is invalid.

-    * 2c1.
-TAssist shows an error message.

-      Use case resumes from step 2.

 *{More to be added}*